-Contract and payment terms
+MYBA Agreement and payment terms

 What does the charter rate include?

-The VAT is different from country to country therefore, varies depending on the cruising area.
+The VAT is different from country to country and varies depending on the cruising area.
 The Greek VAT is currently 12% on top of the charter fee and 9,2% for the commercially registered yachts.
 For any local VAT's or further information, please do not hesitate to contact our charter team.